sevagh/sliCQ-pytorch/README.md

 The spectrograms below show the magnitude transform of an excerpt of music (10 seconds from [Mestis - El Mestizo](https://www.youtube.com/watch?v=0kn2doStfp4)):

 <img src="./.github/spectrograms.png" width=768px />

+By using a varying time-frequency resolution, transients and tonal sounds are distinguished more clearly.
+This is essentially the crux of the hypothesis that the sliCQ transform may be useful for music source separation.

 The above was generated with the [examples/spectrogram.py](https://github.com/sevagh/nsgt/blob/torch/examples/spectrogram.py) script with a 48-bin log scale (i.e. CQT) from 83-22050 Hz:
 ```